-7.13.2.
-Topology Hiding - TELUS
+7.12.2.
+Topology Hiding - CBTS

-For the compliance test, topology hiding profile SP-Gen-TH was created for TELUS.
-This profile will be applied to traffic from the Avaya SBCE to TELUS.
+For the compliance test, topology hiding profile SP-CBTS-TH was created for CBTS.
+This profile will be applied to traffic from the Avaya SBCE to CBTS.
 When creating the profile, configure the parameters as follows:

-- Set Header to the header whose host part of the URI is to be modified. - Set Criteria to IP/Domain to indicate that the host part should be modified if it is an IP address or a domain. - Set Replace Action to Auto for all headers.
+- Set Header to the header whose host part of the URI is to be modified. - Set Criteria to IP/Domain to indicate that the host part should be modified if it is an IP address or a domain. - Set Replace Action to Auto for all headers except Request-Line, From, To, Refer-To, and Referred-By which should be set to Overwrite. - For those headers to be overwritten, the Overwrite Value is set to the CBTS domain (as.voip.fuse.net).

-7.14.
+7.13.
 End Point Flows